 That covers the basics for staying safe in the sun.
 Now some other general advice that may be of use:

-- Take care if participating in water sports.
-Water can wash off some suncscreen, while if you are boating wind combined with the reflection of the sun off the water can lead to burning.
+Take care if participating in watersports.
+Water can wash off some sunscreen, while if you are boating wind combined with the reflection of the sun off the water can lead to burning.